application-creators/python_fastapi_with_database/README.md

     ...
 ```

-Then we'll add a new _todos.py_ module in
+Then add a new _todos.py_ module in
 [routers](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/routers),
 and add our new router with configurable path and tag: